omar-florez/scratch_mlp/docs/index.md

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/chain_w1_numbers_final.png){:width="700px"}

-Finally, we assign the new values of the weights and have completed an iteration on the trainint of network.
+Finally, we assign the new values of the weights and have completed an iteration on the training of network.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/copy_values.png){:width="100px"}